College is an important investment, and we are ready to invest in your future through a variety of funding programs.

 UT wants to make a sound investment in your future.
 That’s why 93 percent of all our students receive financial aid and scholarships.

-Nearly 90 percent of our freshmen receive financial aid and scholarships from federal, state, and private sources.
+More than 90 percent of our entering freshmen receive financial aid and scholarships from federal, state, and private sources.

 Financing Your UT Education

 Here’s a look at some of the top ways to finance a college education:

 UT awarded $47.4 million in institutional scholarships last year.
 Scholarships do not have to be repaid.
 They are awarded based on either merit or financial need, and some are renewable for up to four years.
 Furthermore, there are some scholarships available based on Tennessee residency, and many of our students are able to secure funds from external sources, such as private donors, foundations, or businesses.
 Learn more about scholarships available at UT based on your student type:

 Apply for admission before the November 1 priority deadline in order to be able to apply for competitive scholarships before the December 15 deadline.
 Submit your application for admission by December 15 to be considered for institutional scholarships such as the Volunteer Scholarship.
 Read more about scholarships and specific qualification criteria on One Stop’s website.

 UT partnered with RaiseMe to offer micro-scholarships* that recognize your everyday achievements and allow you to start earning money for college beginning in 9th grade.
 You can start tracking your progress toward the UT Promise Scholarship up to $6,000 per year, which will be guaranteed for four years of attendance if admitted at the University of Tennessee, Knoxville, and be included within the UT Promise Scholarship.
 Follow us at raise.me/join/utk to see what you could earn.

 What are examples of how I can earn these micro-scholarships?